go-delve/delve/Documentation/usage/dlv_dap.md

 [EXPERIMENTAL] Starts a headless TCP server communicating via Debug Adaptor Protocol (DAP).

 The server is always headless and requires a DAP client like vscode to connect and request a binary to be launched or process to be attached to.
-The following modes are supported:
+The following modes can be specified via client's launch config:
 - launch + exec (executes precompiled binary, like 'dlv exec')
 - launch + debug (builds and launches, like 'dlv debug')
 - launch + test (builds and tests, like 'dlv test')
 - launch + replay (replays an rr trace, like 'dlv replay')
 - launch + core (replays a core dump file, like 'dlv core')
-- attach + local (attaches to a running process, like 'dlv attach') The server does not yet accept multiple client connections (--accept-multiclient).
+- attach + local (attaches to a running process, like 'dlv attach') Program and output binary paths will be interpreted relative to dlv's working directory.

+The server does not yet accept multiple client connections (--accept-multiclient).
 While --continue is not supported, stopOnEntry launch/attach attribute can be used to control if execution is resumed at the start of the debug session.